Divider-in-Chief? Biden Tries Casting Trump Loyalists as Threat to Democracy

 Thursday's remarks came after speeches in recent days where Biden condemned MAGA philosophy as "semi-fascism" and assailed Republican threats against the FBI after a search of Trump's Florida home as "sickening."

-House of Representatives Republican leader Kevin McCarthy accused Biden of ignoring crime and inflation to criticize his fellow citizens.
+House Minority Leader Kevin McCarthy, R-Calif., accused Biden of ignoring crime and inflation to criticize his fellow citizens.

 "Instead of trying to bring our country together to solve these challenges, President Biden has chosen to divide, demean and disparage his fellow Americans," McCarthy said in Biden's hometown of Scranton, Pennsylvania.
 "Why?
 Simply because they disagree with his policies."

-Earlier in the day, in reaction to Biden's draft remarks, Republican National Committee (RNC) Chairwoman Ronna McDaniel released the following statement ahead of Joe Biden's divisive remarks in Philadelphia:
+Earlier in the day, in reaction to Biden's draft remarks, Republican National Committee Chair Ronna McDaniel released the following statement ahead of Joe Biden's divisive remarks in Philadelphia:

 "Joe Biden's wretched attacks on millions of Americans have fueled attacks on pregnancy centers, Republican offices, and an assassination attempt on a Supreme Court Justice.
 His agenda has pitted neighbors against each other, rewarded the wealthy while punishing working families, and trampled on the rights and freedoms of Americans.